 The Arab energy sector has played and will continue to play an important role in the regional as well as global economy.
 In addition to satisfying energy needs for economic and social development, it is the source of oil and gas export revenues contributing to economic development.
 The Arab oil and gas sector represents the largest economic sector in the region.
 Increase of oil revenues were the main drivers for economic development in most of the Arab oil producing countries.

-Due to the remarkable recent increases of the oil prices and the escalated levels of oil production in some Arab countries, the Arab oil revenues have witnessed a parallel unprecedented growth.
 The Arab economies, as well, are heavily dependent on oil and gas to meet their domestic energy demand.
 Oil contributes about 53.6 % of the total demand and the share of gas represents about 43.9 %, while other resources such as hydro power, coal, and renewable resources represent only about 2 %

 The energy sector in the Arab word has been struggling in recent years to find ways to tackle existing and anticipated shortfalls in resources and investments.
 In many cases, the efficiency of energy production and consumption patterns in the region requires improvement.
 Though the per capita energy consumption in the GCC sub-region are among the world’s top list, more than 40 percent of the Arab population in rural and urban poor areas do not have adequate access to energy services.
 It is also noted that almost one-fifth of the Arab population relies on non-commercial fuels for different energy uses.